Menu

 Equity Release Plans For Pensioners

-Equity release can be used by anyone aged 55 or over; however, it’s more accessible once you retire, own 100% of your home (no mortgage) and have sought financial advice to discover if this really is the most appropriate method to finance whatever you need to raise the capital for.
+Equity release can be used by anyone aged 55 or over; however, it’s more accessible once you retire, own 100% of your home (no mortgage) and have sought financial advice to discover if this is the most appropriate method to finance whatever you need to raise the capital for.

 With equity release, pensioners are free to spend the money however they like.
 You can use it to buy your own forever home – outright if you have enough property valuation to do that – or you can help your kids or grandkids to get on the property ladder courtesy of the bank of Mum and Dad, which is the case for hundreds of thousands of children these days.